João Palhinha: Sporting CP

+2012–15: Early career

 Born in Lisbon, Palhinha joined local Sporting CP's youth system in 2012, aged 17.
 He played his first game as a professional with the B team, coming on as a late substitute for fellow youth graduate Iuri Medeiros in a 3−2 home win against Portimonense in the Segunda Liga, on 3 February 2014; it was one of only two appearances during the season.

 Still in the second division, Palhinha scored his first senior goal on 4 April 2015, his header contributing to a 3−1 home victory over Leixões.

+2015–20: Various loans and short return

-From July 2015 to January 2017 he was loaned to Primeira Liga clubs Moreirense and Belenenses, respectively, making his debut in the competition whilst with the former in a 0−2 home loss to Arouca where he played 22 minutes from the bench, and netting for the first time while at the service of the latter against Vitória de Guimarães (1−1 away draw, 90 minutes played).
+From July 2015 to January 2017, Palhinha was loaned to Primeira Liga sides Moreirense and Belenenses, respectively, making his debut in the competition whilst with the former in a 0−2 home loss to Arouca where he played 22 minutes from the bench.
+He scored for the first time while at the service of the latter, against Vitória de Guimarães (1−1 away draw, 90 minutes played).

 Subsequently, returning to the Estádio José Alvalade, Palhinha made his competitive debut with the first team on 21 January 2017, starting in a 2−2 draw at Marítimo.
-He scored his first goals for them on 12 October of the same year, netting twice in a 4–2 away win over Oleiros in the Taça de Portugal.
+He scored his first goals for them on 12 October, netting twice in a 4–2 away win over Oleiros in the Taça de Portugal.

 Palhinha spent the following two seasons on loan to Braga.
-He appeared in 76 competitive matches during his spell, helping to a third-place finish in 2019–20 and notably scoring the game's only goal against Benfica for the club's first win at that opposition in 65 years.
+He appeared in 76 competitive matches during his spell, winning the 2019–20 edition of the Taça da Liga and helping to a third-place finish in the same season, notably scoring the game's only goal against Benfica for the club's first win at that opposition in 65 years.

-Having started the 2020–21 campaign training on his own in the midst of negotiations with Al Nassr and CSKA Moscow, Palhinha was eventually reintegrated into Sporting's main squad and ended up contributing 32 appearances for the champions, with a goal in the 2–0 home defeat of Paços de Ferreira; consequently, he was named in the Primeira Liga Team of the Year alongside five of his teammates.

-In 2021–22, still under manager Rúben Amorim, Palhinha began facing stiff competition from newly-signed Manuel Ugarte.
-He played 95 official games during his spell, scoring seven times.